Nationals vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Merrill Kelly (2-3) will take to the mound for the Diamondbacks and make his seventh start of the season.
+- Tommy Henry will get the start for the Diamondbacks, his third of the season.

 |Opponent